-For over 15 years, Amjad has represented both plaintiffs and defendants in a wide range of complex, high-stakes business litigation, including disputes related to commercial contracts, civil fraud, business torts, intellectual property, energy, insurance, antitrust and unfair competition and the False Claims Act.
-Amjad’s diverse clients include Fortune 500 companies, prominent artists in music and motion pictures, fashion retailers, mortgage lenders, energy companies, technology firms, major airlines, municipalities and religious establishments.
+For nearly two decades, Amjad has handled some of the most complex and high stakes litigation cases in the country, including disputes related to commercial contracts, corporate control, civil fraud, business torts, intellectual property, energy, insurance, unfair competition and the False Claims Act.
+Amjad’s diverse clients include Fortune 500 companies, A-List artists in music and motion pictures, fashion retailers, mortgage lenders, energy companies, technology firms, major airlines, municipalities and religious institutions.
+Amjad has extensive stand-up trial experience, having won multiple significant jury verdicts, including a $12.5 million award.
+Amjad has also briefed and argued numerous appeals in state and federal courts.

 Prior to joining Brown, Neri, Smith & Khan LLP, Amjad was litigation counsel at Akin Gump Strauss Hauer & Feld LLP, associate at Latham & Watkins LLP and judicial clerk to the Honorable Warren J. Ferguson at the Ninth Circuit U.S. Court of Appeals.